Blog

 • Capital Markets and Services administered by the Securities Commission Malaysia (SC), which is under MOF.

-With the increasing number of unregulated providers in the consumer credit that include BNPL MOF, BNM and the SC in collaboration with KPDNHEP, KPKT, KUSKOP and SKM are working towards the consolidation of the credit industry regulatory framework through the enactment of the Consumer Credit Act (CCA).
+With the increasing number of unregulated providers in consumer credit, which include BNPL, MOF, BNM and the SC, in collaboration with KPDNHEP, KPKT, KUSKOP and SKM, are working towards the consolidation of the credit industry regulatory framework through the enactment of the Consumer Credit Act (CCA).

 The enactment of the CCA aims to reduce harm to credit consumers and promote the orderly development of the consumer credit landscape by: